 To control this, a metal detector is enhanced with discrimination ability.
 This ability enhances it to differentiate between different metal elements.
-Some metal detectors are designed to be sensitive to certain specific metals.
+Some high end metal detectors are designed to be sensitive to certain specific metals.
 Thus, they only emit signals when passed across places with such metals.

 Nowadays, metal detectors have been designed to be highly sensitive.
 A high quality metal detector has a high operating frequency.
 This enhances it to detect metals which are buried under the soil.
 It also enhances it to detect metals which have corroded after being under weather for long.

 Operating frequency ranges from 6.4 kHz to 20kHz.
 The sensitivity control can be adjusted according to the condition of the place where one wants to conduct metal detecting.
 Highly sensitive metal detectors make the process fruitful and easier.

 Metal detectors are fitted with different technologies that increase their potential to work under different conditions.
 These include: VFL and PI.
 VFL stands for very low frequency.
 It allows a metal detector user to regulate the magnetic field emitted to metals during search.
 Thus, one can be able to search for specific metals and in different conditions.
 PI stands for pulse induction.

 It is a technology designed on the coil.
 It allows the coil to send electric current to the metal atoms.
 This creates electromagnetism relationship between metal atoms and the metal detector device.
 Through sending and receiving different pulses, PI determines the depth at which a metal detector can go to find a metal.

 4. Calibration/Ground Balance